gaardhus/OpenEyes/README.md

 - `just build`: Packages the extension into `dist/openeyes.zip`.
 - `just xpi`: Builds a signed or unsigned `.xpi` file for distribution.
 - `just clean`: Removes the `dist/` directory.

-## Configuration

-Settings are persisted in local storage:

-- **Server URL:** The base URL of your OpenCode instance (default: `http://127.0.0.1:4096`).
-- **Session ID:** Which session to send messages to.
-"Auto" picks the most recently updated session.
-- **Auth Password:** Used for Basic Auth if your OpenCode instance requires it.

 ## Other CLI tools